lakshmicharanmv/Horizon_Helper/README.md

     All location and attraction data is fetched live from open APIs—no hallucinated or AI-invented places.
     If a location is not found, the system politely informs the user.
     The UI supports markdown lists for attractions and a modern chat experience.
+    Reverse geocoding is used to ensure the correct/canonical city name is displayed to the user.